Internship Admissions, Support, and Initial Placement Data

 • Treating adults on an individual and group outpatient basis

-• Supervising psychologists in training
+• Supervising psychologists-in-training

 • Engaging in consultation and outreach